rh-mobb/documentation/content/rhoai/aro-rag/index.md

 ## 2. Prerequisites

-* An ARO cluster (>= version 4.15) .
+* An ARO cluster (>= version 4.15)
 You can deploy it [manually](https://cloud.redhat.com/experts/quickstart-aro/) or using [Terraform](https://cloud.redhat.com/experts/aro/terraform-install/).
 I tested this using ARO version 4.15.27 with Standard_D16s_v3 instance size for both the control plane and the worker nodes.

-* RHOAI operator\
+* RHOAI operator
 You can install it using console per [Section 3 in this tutorial](https://cloud.redhat.com/experts/rhoai/rosa-s3) or using CLI per [Section 3 in this tutorial](https://cloud.redhat.com/experts/rhoai/rosa-gpu/).
 I tested this tutorial using RHOAI version 2.13.1.